-Inspectors were satisfied that the statement of purpose met the requirements of the Regulations.
-Minor amendments were required and these were addressed prior to the end of inspection.
+The inspector was satisfied that the statement of purpose met the requirements of the Regulations.
 It accurately described the service that will be provided in the centre and will be kept under review by the person in charge.
 It will be available to residents.